‘Bachelor In Paradise’ Stars Jade Roper & Tanner Tolbert Open Up About Heartbreaking Miscarriage

 Bachelor in Paradise stars Jade Roper and Tanner Tolbert are opening up about a devastating miscarriage they suffered early in their relationship while they were filming the hit ABC reality show four years ago.
-The Bachelor Nation fan favorites met and fell in love on the dating show, in 2015.
+The Bachelor Nation fan favorites met and fell in love on the dating show in 2015.
 But according to Page Six, what fans didn’t know was that Jade got pregnant after having sex just one time while filming the show at a resort in Mexico.

 In a new video posted to YouTube, which you can see below, Jade and Tanner are telling their surprising story for the first time.
 In the video, Tolbert admitted that the lovebirds were shocked to find out about the unplanned pregnancy after their appearance on Bachelor in Paradise.
 The ABC reality star added that at the time, he and Jade didn’t even have any definite plans about living together or what their next steps would be after getting engaged on the fast-paced reality show.